jfarmer/guess-words/README.md

 $
 ```

-Internally, the probabilities are stored as [log probabilities](wiki-log-probability), which is a common technique to handle small probabilities.
+Internally, the probabilities are stored as [log probabilities][wiki-log-probability], which is a common technique to handle small probabilities.
 If your probabilities are very small and you use them normally, then the product of many small probabilities is likely to end up being `0` as a float/double.

 The "singleton plog" is the log probability of a word we haven't seen in our training corpus.
 It is `log(1 / wordsInTrainingCorpus)`, i.e., we act "as if" we've seen any word once.